Robust propagating in-gap modes due to spin-orbit domain walls in graphene: Domain walls in valley-Zeeman SOC

 where we assume translational invariance along the domain wall in $y$ direction (any direction is equivalent in the low-energy theory), the $\msem$, $\lkm$, $\lvz$ and $\lr$ are the Dirac mass, Kane-Mele spin orbit (KM), valley-Zeeman spin-orbit (VZ) and Rashba spin-orbit (R) couplings, respectively, and the Pauli matrices $\taus_i$, $\sigmas_i$, $\spins_i$, $i=x,y,z$, are acting in the valley, sublattice and spin space, respectively, while we set $\hbar v_F\equiv1$.
+Throughout the paper for simplicity we consider coupling parameters in pairs: one having a DW profile (detailed below), the other one being constant and non-zero, while the rest of coupling parameters are set to zero.
+We further require that the two domains far away from the DW are gapped, so that any DW modes are prominent inside a bulkgap.
+Obviously, if multiple well-separated DWs appear in the system, they will behave independently and each will carry its modes.
+In this section we focus on the new DW in $\lvz(x)$ with $\lr$ constant.
+In Appendix~\ref{app:restDWs} we show that a DW in $\lr(x)$ with $\lvz$ constant does not carry topological modes, while for DWs in $\lkm(x)$ and $\msem(x)$ we recover their already known DW modes.